lenucksi/VevorWeatherbridge/README.md

 This project provides a lightweight, **Dockerized Python microservice** for ingesting weather data from a VEVOR 7-in-1 Wi-Fi Solar Self-Charging Weather Station (Model YT60234, or any station sending data in Weather Underground format) and forwarding it directly to Home Assistant via its REST API.

-No PHP or web server needed&mdash;just Python and Flask!

 ---

 ## Features